tuzig/gizajs/README.md

 and open an issue.
 Please detail what you tried to do what you expected and what you got instead making it easy to recreate the problem.

-## Creating your Bio-Chronus

-If you have a family member, a friend or a hero you want to perpetuate you are invited to fork this project and make a Bio-Choruns for your hero.
-It's still pretty rough - you have to be able to edit json files and publish directories to cloud storage.

 ### Collecting the images